-- Some prior experience of participating in Internet governance bodies, and/or in-depth knowledge of the Internet governance processes that are relevant to the applicant’s workplan proposal.
+- Some prior experience of participating in Internet governance bodies, and/or in-depth knowledge of the Internet governance processes and, where possible, specific standards or protocols that are relevant to the applicant’s workplan proposal.

 - Strong research, writing, and speaking skills in English.
 The program will be conducted entirely in English.

 - A clear commitment to protecting and promoting human rights and Internet freedom.